Donaim/mxxbuilder/README.md

 - link everything in `/build`

 Note that mxxbuild does not track for changes in .h files.
 You have to recompile it youself whether such change has happend.
+Exception is "stdafx.h" which is being checked for updates.

 # To do
 - [X] Timings and other statistics